danibrainy94/foodParadise/README.md

 ## 📌 Overview

-**foodparadise** is a server-side rendered e-commerce platform focused on food delivery and online ordering.
+**foodparadise** is a client-side rendered e-commerce platform focused on food delivery and online ordering.
 It features a modern, visually engaging UI with smooth navigation, image sliders, and interactive components — all built without any front-end frameworks.

 This project emphasizes **clean code**, **mobile-first design**, and **performance**, making it ideal for learning or extending into a full-stack application.